-Participants included CEOs and senior executives of major companies, including Joyvio of Legend Holdings, Xinjiang Qinghe Group, Inner Mongolia Dairy United, Beijing Organic and Beyond Corporation (OABC), FMC Group, Dupont Pioneer and Ecom Group.
-In addition, Mr. Liu Xia, the vice mayor of Wuxi City, sponsored 28 agribusiness entrepreneurs across Wuxi Province to attend this groundbreaking program.
+Participants included CEOs and senior executives from major companies, including Legend Holdings Joyvio Group, Xinjiang Qinghe Group, Inner Mongolia Dairy United, Beijing Organic and Beyond Corporation (OABC), FMC Group, Dupont Pioneer and Ecom Group.
+Mr. Liu Xia, the vice mayor of Wuxi City, sponsored 28 agribusiness entrepreneurs across Wuxi Province to attend this groundbreaking program.

 This custom, interactive program was created specifically for food/agribusiness CEOs and Business Owners in China with a focus on providing business leaders with practical tools and information to grow and scale their businesses.
 Read our blog to read the details of what happened.

 As the fastest rising business school in the United States, the UC Davis Graduate School of Management is uniquely positioned to partner with the world’s top-ranked College of Agricultural and Environmental Science to deliver this innovative executive education program.
 This partnership brings the best and brightest agricultural researchers, business professors, and industry experts to deliver customized and interactive learning experiences.
 A leading expert in Agricultural Economics, UC Davis Professor Colin Carter shares insights on China’s agriculture challenges and opportunities.

 UC Davis is located in the Central Valley of Northern California, where 81,500 ranches and farms produced over 400 commodities that generated approximately $45 billion in revenue last year.
 Our location provides access to leading executives in the agribusiness community and adds to the UC Davis credibility in creating and delivering programs that accelerate agricultural innovation.